-On the appropriate inventory beacon, start the inventory beacon interface.
-An appropriate beacon has network access to the appropriate database as described above; and it can upload to the central FlexNet Manager Suite server, either directly or through a hierarchy of inventory beacons.
+1. On the appropriate inventory beacon, start the FlexNet Beacon interface.

+An appropriate inventory beacon has network access to the appropriate database as described above; and it can upload to the central FlexNet Manager Suite server, either directly or through a hierarchy of inventory beacons.